-Violation Type Violation Date Explanation Corrective Action CCR REPORT 7/1/2022- 12/31/2022 We failed to provide to you, our drinking water customers, an annual report that informs you about the quality of our drinking water and characterizes the risks from exposure to contaminants detected in our drinking water.
-CSWR will send out future CCR's as required.
+Violation Type Violation Date Explanation Corrective Action CCR REPORT 7/1/2022- 12/31/2022 The previous owner failed to provide to you, our drinking water cus tomers, an annual report that informs you about the quality of our drinking water and characterizes the risks from exposure to contaminants detected in our drinking water.
+CSWR has implemented new policies to ensure proper testing and reporting is performed.